MikhailKuklin/MyCodes/README.md

 # MyCodes
-This folder contains simple bash scripts for processing output data from CRYSTAL software for solid state chemistry and physics
+This folder contains simple bash scripts for processing output data from software for solid state chemistry and physics, ML, and HPC clusters in general

 Script pos2cry